dr-yst/org-x/dev-docs/systemPatterns.md

    - Backend sends only the changes to frontend
    - Frontend updates affected components

-3. **User Interactions**:
+4. **User Interactions**:
    - User applies filters or changes views
    - Frontend computes derived state using Svelte's computed values
    - No backend communication needed for UI-only changes

-4. **Metadata Operations**:
-   - User selects tags or categories for filtering
-   - Frontend applies filters using the computed values
+5. **Settings Management**:
+   - User updates settings in the settings dialog
+   - Frontend sends settings changes to backend
-   - Backend provides metadata statistics when requested
+   - Backend persists settings to disk
+   - Backend applies new settings (e.g., monitoring interval)

-5. **External Editor Integration**:
+6. **External Editor Integration**:
    - User requests to open a file in external editor
    - Frontend sends request to backend
    - Backend launches external editor with file